-If you are looking to set up a representative office in Thailand, there are several documents that you will need.
+If you are looking to set up a Thai representative office, there are several documents that you will need.
 Firstly, you must have a local manager who can fill out the paperwork and sign them.
 Once the paperwork has been completed, it will take about one week to open the representative office.
 Your representative office manager will need to show a power of attorney, national ID, and household registration.

 Minimum Amount of Capitalization